hestia-owner-hl/website.hl/src/site/about/en/index.md

 contact_project_action: Click here.
 We might help!
 contact_project_channel: projects
 contact_sharer: You would like to share your data in a constructive way (without being cheated)
-contact_sharer_action: Check our running projects
-contact_sharer_url: /en/projects/
-contact_other_action: Write us
 contact_partner: You feel like you would be a valuable partner for HestiaLabs?
 contact_partner_action: Get in touch with Marie-Pierre
+contact_media: Are you a journalist?
+people_title: People
+layout: about
+permalink: /en/about/index.html
 contact_partner_channel: partners
-contact_media: Are you a journalist?
 contact_media_action: This page is just for you
 contact_media_url: /en/media/
 contact_other: Something else?
-people_title: People
-layout: about
-permalink: /en/about/index.html
 people:
   - name: Paul-Olivier Dehaye
     description: Paul-Olivier is a mathematician by training who became interested